ActiveBrainAtlas/MouseBrainAtlas_dev/doc/docker/README.md

 "./run_docker.sh"
 ```

 Next we will want to run the script we just downloaded, named "run_docker.sh".
-When running the script, it will initially ask you to download Docker as well as the newest Docker Image for this project.
+Before attempting to run the Docker container, it will first verify that you have Docker installed as well as the latest Docker Image for this project.
+If either are not installed, they will be automatically installed.
+Please replace the `$ROOT_DIRECTORY` with the root directory you have chosen as described above.

-Now run the following command: `source run_docker.sh`.
+__Command 2:__

+`source run_docker.sh $ROOT_DIRECTORY`.

+This will need several minutes to run as it downloads and runs the Docker Image.
+You will know it has finished successfully when a GUI is displayed prompting to either "continue a brain" or "start a new brain" through the pipeline.

-## Download the Docker image
+## Download the Docker image manually

 The current docker image is denoted: `anewberry/atlas_demo:atlas_v0.0.5`.

 To download it, enter into the command line: `docker pull anewberry/atlas_demo:atlas_v0.0.5`

-## Run the Docker image
+## Run the Docker image manually

 ### No GUI